webmaster98/price-monitor.com/README.md

 19.99, and leaves the min and max prices of the latter item unchanged.

 ## Retrieve Reprice Settings
-This method is used to retrieve the reprice settings for products stored in BENY.
+This method is used to retrieve the reprice settings for products stored in  price monitor.

 | HTTP request method:      |   Method